yu-lab-vt/ITEC/README.md

 * Visualization

    The tracking results are saved in the *result\_path* of the parameter table.
 The results include the coordinates, frames, and parent-child relationships of all cells.
 You can use Mastodon (Fiji plugin for cell tracking analysis) to visualize the tracking results.
-An easy-to-use tutorial for Mastodon can be found in ***Mastodon Usage***.
+An easy-to-use tutorial for Mastodon can be found in [Mastodon_Usage.md](documents/Mastodon_Usage.md).